 Rome brought the people around it initially military conquest, rape, pillage, occupation, taxes, but also roads, cities, peace, law, technology, wine, mediterranean life style.
 And it was followed by the dark ages so that in contrast its achievements are even more impressive.
 Worth to look back with interest, awe, but also thoughtfulness on the way empires rise and fall.
 Living in the period of the Great American Empire, there are lessons to be learnt from the past.

 Why a Webmuseum ?

 The website is "virtually" based somewhere in the US.
 The Roman Empire meets the American Empire.
-The Open directory project (dmoz.org), Google and Yahoo list the RNG prominently for the merit of its content, as do many many other websites and search engines.
+The Open directory project (dmoz.org), Google, Bing, Yahoo list the RNG prominently for the merit of its content, as do many many other websites and search engines.

 And the new sections like the Roman Military Diploma museum as well as the Roman Countermarks museum, and the Roman Military Equipment museum are really museums of their own merit using our platform to reach the interested public and scholars alike.
 More to come I am sure.

 @yahoo.com (without the blank between the name and the @).

 Roman Cavalry Face Masks